samizdatco/skia-canvas/README.md

 $ npm install skia-canvas
 ```

 This will download a pre-compiled library from the project’s most recent [release](https://github.com/samizdatco/skia-canvas/releases).

+### Dependencies

+Nearly everything you need is statically linked into the library.

+A notable exception is the [Fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/) library (and its associated [FreeType](https://www.freetype.org) renderer) which must be installed separately if you’re running on Linux.

 ### Platform Support